SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 ### Sending a message to a queue

 Now it is time to send a message to the queue.
-Remember that the queue must be pre-configured on the message-router as described in the "Creating a Durable Queue" section.
+Remember that the queue must be pre-configured on the message router as described in the "Creating a Durable Queue" section.

 ![sending-message-to-queue]({{ site.baseurl }}/images/sending-message-to-queue-300x160.png)

-The actual method calls to create and send guaranteed messages to a queue is like for direct messages in the publish/subscribe tutorial.
-The differences are that:
+The actual method calls to create and send guaranteed messages to a queue are similar to those used for direct messages in the publish/subscribe tutorial.
+The differences are:
 * a durable queue type destination is created and used; and
 * the delivery mode is set to PERSISTENT.